 Event marketing isn’t as easy as it seems – it is not just about using the resources at hand, like social media, to advertise your event, it is about having a marketing strategy that is driven by a solid timeline and clever tactics.
 Remember, no two events are the same; never make the mistake of generalizing your event strategies, that would be a grave error on your part.
 If you’re still confused about how to proceed with event campaign, these pointers could come in handy.

-An important part of the pre event marketing is the partner outreach.
+An important part of pre-event marketing is partner outreach.
 You must reach out to as many companies and collaborators for partnership; that would amp up your resources which would be helpful in the next stage of the planning.

 The Main Event